 - From Crossover To Metalcore: The Genesis Of A Genre

 - Are Poison The Well the fathers of metalcore?

 - Every Time I Die release C++ (Love Will Get You Killed)

-The three most recent ETiD albums are all wonderful, a sign of a band hitting their creative peak.
+The four most recent ETID albums are all wonderful, a sign of a band hitting their creative peak.
 Ex Lives broke the top 30 on the Billboard 200, with a two and half year gap between albums making us all realise how much we missed the band.
-Keith Buckley screaming “we are the first of the fashionably late” on Underwater Bimbos From Outer Space remains one of the bands coolest lyrics (this coming from a band that has hundreds of brilliant, sardonic lines across eight albums).
+Keith Buckley screaming “We are the first of the fashionably late” on Underwater Bimbos From Outer Space remains one of the band's coolest lyrics (this coming from a band that has hundreds of brilliant, sardonic lines across nine albums).

 A benchmark album in metalcore, ETiD’s second long player really announced them to the world and gave them the breakthrough that they needed.
 You can guarantee that 2003 didn’t produce a more blistering 27 minutes of music at any point.
 Tracks like Romeo A Go-Go, In The Event That Everything Should Go Terribly Wrong and Off Broadway showcase both the musical skill of the band and their intelligent humour perfectly.

 With a subtle wrestling reference in the title (rhythm guitarist Andy Williams is a trained wrestler, fact fans), ETiD’s seventh album shows one of the reasons that they’re so exciting as a band.
 With chart success and critical acclaim behind them they could have rested on their laurels, instead they decided to keep pushing themselves musically.
 The result was an album powered by the most awesome second wind, and tracks like Decayin’ With The Boys and The Great Secret take what the band had already been doing well and turn it up to eleven.